 Linen Pants – These are an old go-to for hot weather, but there is a reason why the Egyptians swore by Linen!
 Take a pair or two of dark and light colored linen pants.

 - Beautiful Wide leg high waist pants to fit into any occasion!
 So casual and so easy to pair with any combinations of...

 - Waist (S)24 inches (M)26 inches (L)28 inches (XL)30 inches

 Harem Pants – These pants are comfortable, lightweight, and cheap :).
 I wear a pair I got in Thailand often because I love them so much!

-Lightweight Skirt – Skirts like the one shown below are another great option for keeping yourself cool in the hot weather.
+Lightweight Skirt – Long skirts like the one shown below are another great option for keeping yourself cool in the hot weather.
 And as a reminder, leave all of your short skirts behind.